blueneogeo/xtend-tools/README.md

 Also, unlike a function, you can put in your own values, as it is an observable value (ValueSubject):

 	hello <<< 'test' // prints 'got message test'

+#### Transforming a Stream into an Observable Value

+If you have an observable value, and you apply transformations on it, you will get a stream, and cannot reason about it as a variable anymore:

+	val x = 12.observe // x is a ValueSubject<Integer>
+	val y = x.filter[it > 6] // y is an Observable<Integer>
+	y <<< 4 // does not work

+However you can transform the stream into a new ValueSubject as follows:

+	val z = y.observe(0) // 0 is the start value

+Or, via operators:

+	val z = y >>> 0 // 0 is the start value

+A tip: if you have an Opt<T> stream, you can also start with a None as starting value:

+	val latest = someStream.options >>> none

+Now latest.apply will return a None at first.

+## List and Stream Operators

+As you may have noticed, stream and list have many of the same basic functions for filtering, mapping and side effects.
+This is on purpose, so you can reason about them in the same way.
+Streams are then simply a 'push' version of lists, which are the 'pull' variant.

+Since many of these operations are so common, and Xtend has nice operator overloading, this library has some operator overloading for these basic functions.

+#### Operators that work for both streams and lists:

+	![..] // negate the result of the boolean fn

+	a +[..] // a.filter[..] - allow only where fn returns true

+	a -[..] // a.filter(![..]) - allow only where fn returns false

+	a -> [..] // a.map[..] - transform items via fn

+#### Specific for lists:

+	a >> [..] // a.each [..] - execute the fn for each item in the list

+	a << b // a.add(b) - add value b to the list

+#### Specific for streams:

+	a >>> [..] // a.each [..] - execute the fn for each item from the stream

+	a >>> b // a.each(b) - connect the out of stream a to the in of stream b

+	val o = a >>> x // a.observe(x) - create an observable

+	a <<< b // a.apply(b) - put value b into the stream

+	!a // a.complete - mark the stream as complete

+	a .. [..] // a.onFinish [..] // apply the fn when the stream completes

+	a ?: [..] // a.onError [..] // apply the fn when the stream has an error

+There is a trick to the >>> stream operator.
+Instead of just subscribing the passed function to the stream, it first converts the Observable<T> to an Observable<Opt<T>> and it will return that observable.
+This allows you to chain it with .. and ?: like this:

+	val userIds = Long.stream
+	userIds
+		-> [ userAPI.getUser(it) ] // can throw exception
+			+ [ isLoggedIn ] // only process logged in users
+ 		>>> [ println('found user ' + it) ]
+		.. [ println('finished') ]
+		?: [ println('user not found!') ]

+	userIds <<< 6 // load user 6 by passing it in

 ## Streaming with Opt and operator overloading